-For instance, male and female genitalia, both internal and external are, of course, different; similarly, the levels and types of hormones present in male and female bodies are different.
+For instance, male and female genitalia, both internal and external are different.
+Similarly, the levels and types of hormones present in male and female bodies are different.

-It is genetics which defines the sex of an individual.
-Women have 46 chromosomes including two Xs and men have 46 including an X and a Y. The Y chromosome is dominant and carries the signal for the embryo to begin growing testes.1
+Genetic factors define the sex of an individual.
+Women have 46 chromosomes including two Xs and men have 46 including an X and a Y. The Y chromosome is dominant and carries the signal for the embryo to begin growing testes.

-Although the male/female split is often seen as binary, this is not entirely true.
+The male/female split is often seen as binary, but this is not entirely true.
 For instance, some men are born with two or three X chromosomes, just as some women are born with a Y chromosome.

-In some cases, a child is born with a mix between female and male genitalia; they are sometimes termed intersex, and the parents may decide which gender to assign to the child.
-Intersex individuals account for around 1 in 1,500 births.2 In fact, some sources put the figure as high as 1.7%.3
+In some cases, a child is born with a mix between female and male genitalia.
+They are sometimes termed intersex, and the parents may decide which gender to assign to the child.
+Intersex individuals account for around 1 in 1,500 births.

-Gender tends to denote the social and cultural role of each sex within a given society.4 Rather than being purely assigned by genetics as sex differences generally are, gender roles are adhered to as an (often subliminal) response to family interactions, the media, peers and education.5
+Gender tends to denote the social and cultural role of each sex within a given society.
+Rather than being purely assigned by genetics, as sex differences generally are, people often develop their gender roles in response to their environment, including family interactions, the media, peers, and education.

 "Gender refers to the socially constructed characteristics of women and men, such as norms, roles, and relationships of and between groups of women and men.
 It varies from society to society and can be changed."